shreyaaghi/blackjack2/README.md

-Scroll up and click on any of the ".java" files to view my code for this project (ex.
+To view my code, use the right hand bar and select any of the ".java" files (ex.
 Card.java, Blackjack.java, SinglePlayerGame.java)
 ---------------------------------------------------------------------------------------------------------------------------------------

 Games: Blackjack and Go Fish